 The jury of the trial awarded $7.1 million for pain and suffering.
 However, according to the 1975 Medical Injury Compensation Reform Act (MICRA), there is a $250,000 cap on “non-economic” damages.
 These are categorized as injuries that are hard to set a dollar amount because they tend to be abstract or too vague.
 For example, “non-economic” damages are abstract concepts like pain and suffering, anxiety, discomfort, loss of enjoyment in life, and psychological impairment or disfigurement.
 Even though the jury awarded $7.1 million it was legally reduced to $250,000.
 The young boy’s family did receive around $2 million for his medical needs, but up to this day the young boy, who is now 10, visits the hospital so much that the mother had to quit her job to take care of her son.

-Even though MICRA is there for a certain reason, our Sherman Oaks Medical Malpractice Attorneys at Mancini & Associates in Sherman Oaks want to assure you that will fight to make sure that your whole life is covered for the medical negligence you or your loved one experience.
-Call 818-783-5757 or click here to speak to our professional attorneys at Mancini & Associates in Sherman Oaks today.
+Even though MICRA is there for a certain reason, our medical malpractice attorneys in California at Mancini & Associates want to assure you that will fight to make sure that your whole life is covered for the medical negligence you or your loved one experience.
+Call 818-783-5757 or click here to speak to our professional attorneys at Mancini & Associates today.
 We are ready to work aggressively for your case because we believe that you did not deserve this fate.